 The most common needed improvements at crosswalks are handicap ramps and tactile warnings in the pedestrian ramp pavement.
-An inventory may be needed to get a comprehensive list where improvements are currently lacking, so consistent routes can be established. - ADA: Incorporate the latest Americans with Disabilities Act (ADA) compliant crossing technologies, including audio warning devices and countdown signals, whenever a traffic signal is being upgraded.
+An inventory may be needed to get a comprehensive list where improvements are currently - ADA: Incorporate the latest Americans with Disabilities Act (ADA) compliant crossing technologies, including audio warning devices and countdown signals, whenever a traffic signal is being upgraded.